 Gavin loves that music is infinite, that there is always more to learn, for all of us.
 Gavin believes that it is every human’s birthright to sing, and brings this perspective to his work everyday.
 His current plans include an album of “church music improv”, and he will continue writing in his journal, singing songs with his friends, and spreading his special brand of love with this message to the world: “You only have to be yourself, but you have to be yourself.”
 We are each called to find our passion and pour ourselves wholeheartedly into it, and it is in this spirit that Gavin is so excited to be working with the young artists of The Young Canadians!

-Lindi is known as a well-rounded and versatile dancer who puts everything on the floor.
-She's proven herself to be a passionate, hardworking individual and it's impossible to keep your eyes off her when she's dancing.
+Lindi Forand is an incredibly well-rounded and versatile dancer who puts everything on the floor.
+Throughout her career, she's proven herself to be a passionate, hardworking individual.
+It's impossible to keep your eyes off of her when she's dancing.
 Most recently, Lindi’s professional career has taken her to over 48 different countries while performing as a featured dancer and aerialist with Royal Caribbean International during three consecutive contracts.

 Tara has worked with The Young Canadians (TYC) Wardrobe Department for 4 seasons, including positions with TYC Wardrobe Crew, the Stampede Grandstand Wardrobe Crew and as Head of Wardrobe for the Grandstand 2017 show “Together”.

 Tara’s interest in the arts took root early in her life, thanks to training in dance, music and fine arts.
 Her connection to the arts has spanned her whole life as she consistently seeks new opportunities to collaborate on dance, music and art projects in work and play.
 It was during her university years, where she discovered her true passion to work behind the scenes on stage productions.